czcorpus/xmlanntools/README.md

 (reported by `ann2standoff`)

-Mismatch between the annotation produced by the tagger and the reference plain text analyzed: the reference text seems to be shorter; the analysis provides another token 'X', but the end of the reference file has already been reached.
+Mismatch between the annotation produced by the tagger and the plain text: the reference text seems to be shorter; the analysis provides another token 'X', but the end of the reference file has already been reached.

-Obviously, something unexpected happened, but there is no universal explanation (unless the tagger produces some additional output after finishing the analysis of the input).
+Obviously, something unexpected happened, but there is no universal explanation (unless the tagger produces some additional output).

 ### Warning: Missing annotation for source text: ABCDEFGH...

 (reported by `ann2standoff`)

-Mismatch between the annotation produced by the tagger and the reference plain text analyzed: the end of the annotation has been reached, but the reference text still continues (with the text "ABCDEFGH"...).
-This usually means that the tagger crashed (possiblly on some problematic token) and did not finish analyzing the rest of the plain text input.
+Mismatch between the annotation produced by the tagger and the plain text: the end of the annotation has been reached, but the reference text still continues (with the text "ABCDEFGH"...).
+This usually means that the tagger crashed (possibly on some problematic token) and did not finish analyzing the rest of the plain text.

 ### Token 'B' not matching 'A' at line N!
 Found text: ABCDEFGH...